Minnesota Valley National Wildlife Refuge: Long Meadow Lake Unit

-The FWS has carried out trail and landscaping improvements going down-lake from the old Cedar Bridge towards the MN 77 Bridge underpass.
+The USFWS has carried out trail and landscaping improvements going down-lake from the old Cedar Bridge toward the Minnesota Route 77 Bridge underpass.
 Work has stopped for the season with about 75% of the trail now fiber-matted and regraded with Class V aggregate.
 This trail runs alongside Kidder Marsh and Cedar Pond.
-Once it gets to the MN 77 Bridge a dirt trail passes under the bridge and emerges at Pond C. The old trails then continue further east towards the Bass Ponds, Hogback Ridge Pond, Fisher Pond, and Skimmer Pond and the exit road to the Bass Ponds parking lot at Old Shakopee Road and East 86th Street in Bloomington, MN.
+Once it gets to the MN 77 Bridge a dirt trail passes under the bridge and emerges at Pond C. The old trails then continue farther east toward the Bass Ponds, Hogback Ridge Pond, Fisher Pond, and Skimmer Pond and the exit road to the Bass Ponds parking lot at Old Shakopee Road and East 86th Street in Bloomington.